codefellows-seattle-javascript-401d21/37-cookies/lab-kevin/frontend/README.md

-># Lab 26: Cowsay
+># Lab 37: Cookies

-Using webpack and react, create a simple html page that displays the value of cowsay generated with a random phrase.
-The user has the option of choosing the variant of cowsay fro a drop down.
+Create a frontend that follows react redux best practices with a landing page that enables a user to signup or signin.
+Redirect the user to the dashboard page on signup or signin and store the users token in a cookie or localstorage on signin.

 >## Install